makachanm/nemo/docs/MARKGUIDE.md

 #### Image
 ``` $[image(url=imagesrc) Alt Text] ```

-If you want use your own image,
+If you want to use your own image,
  1. Put your image file to ``"/post/res"``.
  2. Link your image like this:
  ``` $[image(url=./res/yourimage.png)] ```